Wilcovw/COS214-Project/README.md

 To test our Doc Tests run the makefile in the Doc Test folder.

+Resources such as UML Diagrams and a video explaining the project can be found in the data folder.

 Doxygen index.html can be found at:
 COS214-Project-GitHub/html/index.html